westpa/tutorials/README.md

 This is the landing page/hub for all [WESTPA Tutorials](https://github.com/westpa/westpa/wiki/tutorials).
 If you are here to learn how to use WESTPA, you are at the right place!

-If you are new to WESTPA, start off our suite of tutorials for WESTPA 2.0 \([Bogetti et al. 2023](https://doi.org/10.33011/livecoms.5.1.1655 )\).
+If you are new to WESTPA, start off our suite of tutorials for WESTPA 2.0 \([Bogetti et al. 2023](https://doi.org/10.33011/livecoms.5.1.1655 )\) in the `paper` directory.
 [Tutorials 7.1-7.4](https://github.com/westpa/westpa_tutorials) are our basic and intermediate tutorials.
 [Tutorials 7.5-7.10](https://github.com/westpa/westpa2_tutorials) are our advanced tutorials.

 If you decide to clone this repository using `git` in the command line, make sure to use `git clone --recursive https://github.com/westpa/tutorials` so you also clone the tutorial files submodules.
 If you already cloned the repo without the `--recursive` flag, run `git submodule update --init --recursive` in the root level of the clone to download the submodules.